MovieChat: From Dense Token to Sparse Memory for Long Video Understanding: LLM-Assisted Evaluation for the short video question-answering task.

-Following~\cite{maaz2023video}, we use LLM-Assisted Evaluation for short video question answering task in Section~\ref{exp:quantitative}.
-Given the question, correct answer, and predicted answer by model, ChatGPT should return the \textit{True} or \textit{False} judgement and relative score ($0$ to $5$).
-The whole prompt is shown in Figure~\ref{fig:prompt}.
+Following~\cite{maaz2023video}, we use LLM-Assisted Evaluation for the short video question-answering task in Section~\ref{exp:quantitative}.
+Given the question, correct answer, and predicted answer by the model, the LLM assistants should return the \textit{True} or \textit{False} judgement and relative score ($0$ to $5$).
+The whole prompt is shown in Fig.~\ref{fig:prompt}.
 It takes about $250$ tokens per question.
-We report the baseline results of short video question answering from \url{https://github.com/mbzuai-oryx/Video-ChatGPT}.
+We report the baseline results of short video question-answering from \url{https://github.com/mbzuai-oryx/Video-ChatGPT}.